115one/115.1-Mobile-Landing-Page/privacy.md

 Where our service providers or other third parties (identified above) based outside the European Economic Area, the UK or Switzerland receive personal information, we ensure the transfer is either (a) to a country deemed to provide an adequate level of protection by the European Commission or other relevant authority, or (b) pursuant to specific contracts approved by the European Commission or other relevant authority.
 Please contact us if you want further information on the specific mechanism used by us when transferring your personal information to a destination outside the European Economic Area, the UK or Switzerland.

-11. Data Security
+## 11. Data Security
 We have implemented technical and organizational measures designed to secure your personal information from accidental loss and from unauthorized access, use, alteration, and disclosure.
 All information you provide to us is stored on our secure servers behind firewalls.
 The safety and security of your information also depends on you.
 Where we have given you (or where you have chosen) a password for access to certain parts of our App, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.
 We urge you to be careful about giving out information in public areas of the App like message boards.
 The information you share in public areas may be viewed by any user of the App.

 Unfortunately, the transmission of information via the internet and mobile platforms is not completely secure.
 Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted through our App.
 Any transmission of personal information is at your own risk.
 We are not responsible for circumvention of any privacy settings or security measures we provide.

-12. Changes to Our Privacy Policy
+## 12. Changes to Our Privacy Policy
 We may update our privacy policy from time to time.
 If we make material changes to how we treat our users' personal information, we will post the new privacy policy on this page and notify you.
 The date the privacy policy was last revised is identified at the top of the page.
 You are responsible for visiting this privacy policy to check for any changes.

-13. Contact Information
+## 13. Contact Information
 To ask questions or comment about this privacy policy and our privacy practices or to register a complaint or concern, please contact us at:

-Email: support@115.one marked for the attention of the Privacy Officer / Data Protection Officer in the subject line.
+Email <support@115.one> marked for the attention of the Privacy Officer / Data Protection Officer in the subject line.

-Mailing address:
-Life on Life LLC
+Mailing address: Life on Life LLC, PO Box 111653, Naples, FL 34108, USA
-PO Box 111653
-Naples
-FL 34108
-USA

-Last modified: 13 February 2021
+*Last modified: 13 February 2021*